 Law Enforcement Officers enforce all applicable laws.

-Guests without football parking permits who are interested in setting up a tailgate should plan to set up those tailgates in any Day-of-Game Parking Lot.
+Guests without football parking permits who are interested in setting up a tailgate should plan to set up those tailgates in any Day-of-Game Parking Lot, including the Disability Parking Lots.
 Day-of-game parking spaces are available at 5am on the day of the game on a first-come, first-served basis.
 Season permit parking spaces and RV parking spaces are reserved for those who have purchased a parking permit.
 Information about obtaining a parking permit can be found by contacting the Athletics Ticket Office at 1-800-GO-BUCKS.

-Trailers, storage units, and tailgating activities may not take up vacant parking spaces or interfere with traffic flow within a parking lot.
+Trailers, storage units, and tailgating activities may not take up vacant parking spaces, vehicle unloading spaces, crosswalks or interfere with traffic flow within a parking lot.
 Drive lanes in parking lots must be maintained at all times.
 Parking permit holders are responsible for the functions they host in their parking spaces.
-Vehicle and tailgate must fit within the 8 ½' x 15′ space provided.
+Vehicle and tailgate must fit within the 8.5′ x 15′ space provided.
 Any vehicles larger than the above will be asked to purchase an RV pass or park at the Ohio State Fairgrounds.

 No bills, signs, banners or tent frames may be attached to University furniture, trees, or light poles.
 Freestanding signs must be secure and safe, and be no larger than 4 by 4 feet.
 No signs causing ground penetration are permitted without prior approval.

 Canvassing (including but not limited to product sampling, flyering, coupon distribution, etc. ), solicitation of funds, sales of products/subscriptions are prohibited on the university campuses or in university buildings.